Nashville, TN 37215

 Board Chair Statement

-NTFS is incredibly grateful for the grant funds we have received this year, as well as the donations that we received through The Big Payback.
-These donations enable our organization to provide a greater number of projects with grants covering 90% of project costs.
+NTFS is incredibly grateful for the grant funds we have received this year, as well as the donations that we received via Giving Tuesday and The Big Payback.
 Our ultimate goal is to secure sufficient funding to cover 100% of project costs for schools and teachers.
 NTFS has a dedicated staff of highly-skilled volunteers who produce high-quality projects in a timely fashion with speedy delivery to the schools.
-We are honored to have provided approximately 285 safety screens to schools all across Metro Nashville which help ensure the health and safety of students and teachers as they return to their school buildings.
-We always want to increase awareness of NTFS and the large number of services we provide, and we are currently pursuing this goal with regular updates to our website and to social media as well as through the development of an annual fundraising campaign.

 |Primary Category:||Education - Elementary & Secondary Schools|